honzabrecka/composable-fetch/README.md

 ## Overview

 The main concept of composable-fetch is [piping (left-to-right composition)](#pipep) - passing data through pipe of unary functions.
-Pipe typically has three blocks, subpipes:
+Pipe typically has three blocks, subpipes ([see API](#api) for more details about applicable functions):

 ```
 pipe = enhance request -> fetch (with retries) -> enhance response
 ```

-### pipeP

-Performs left-to-right function composition.
-Each function in composition must be unary.
-If function returns promise, than `pipeP` waits to its resolution before it calls next function in chain.

 ## fetch